Vanua Levu

 Vanua Levu (pronounced /fj/, lit.
 'Big Land', वानुआ लेवु), formerly known as Sandalwood Island, is the second largest island of Fiji.
-Located 64 km to the north of the larger Viti Levu, the island has an area of 5587.1 km2 and a population of 135,961 as of 2007.
+Located 64 km to the north of the larger Viti Levu, the island has an area of 5587.1 km2 and a population of approximately 160,000 as of 2022.

 Geology

 Fiji lies in a tectonically complex area between the Australian plate and the Pacific plate.
 The Fiji Platform lies in a zone bordered with active extension fault lines around which most of the shallow earthquakes were centred.
 These fault lines are the Fiji Fracture Zone (FFZ) to the north, the 176° Extension Zone (176°E EZ) to the west, and the Hunter fracture zone (HFZ) and Lau Ridge to the east.

 Mio-Pliocene sandstones and marl grade into epiclastics and andesitic volcanics of the Suva Group.
 The Group forms the Korotini Tableland in the middle of the island, it includes the peaks of Seseleka (1380 ft), Ndelanathau (2443 ft), Nararo (2420 ft), Valili (2965 ft), Mariko (2890 ft), Mount Nasorolevu (3386 ft), Ndikeva (3139 ft), and Uluingala (2730 ft).
 The Pliocene Undu Group in the northeastern portion of the island, consists of breccia, tuff, and flows of rhyolite and dacite overlain by pumiceous strata.
-The Plio-Pleistocene Mba Grouop is found on the southwestern portion of the island and consists of porphyritic basalt flows and volcanoclastics grading into greywacke.
+The Plio-Pleistocene Mba Group is found on the southwestern portion of the island and consists of porphyritic basalt flows and volcanoclastics grading into greywacke.
 The Group includes the peak of Navotuvotu (2763 ft) and the Mt.
 Kasi Mine.